Everything You Should Know about FCPS Lunch Programs

 Full-paying students are allowed to charge up to around $11 (price of two breakfast meals and two lunch meals), while charging totals for reduced lunch students are capped at around $2.
 Students who reach the charging limit are given a cheese sandwich and milk.

 “We don’t like the [cheese sandwich] policy.
-My staff pay out of their own pockets for students who hit that limit at all age levels… But if we did not have a cap on it and control over it then our charges would be so astronomical, they would highly impact our program,” said Coker.
+My staff pays out of their own pockets for students who hit that limit at all age levels… But if we did not have a cap on it and control over it then our charges would be so astronomical, they would highly impact our program,” Coker said.

 — Michelle Coker, Director of FCPS Child Nutrition